rjerez1992/edgerunner-kafka-ui/README.md

 - Password storage using system's keychain.
 - Connect to local clusters without security and remote clusters using SSL/SASL.
 - Protect clusters from production with "Read-only" mode.
-- Manage a collection of template messages for production.
+- Manage a collection of template messages for production
+- Export and import your message templates.
 - Rich editor for JSON messages.
 (Monaco)
 - Create new topics.
 - Subscribe to topics and consume messages.